Warwickshire: Water polo

 Warwick Water Polo club play in the Midland League, and train in Warwick, Banbury and Coventry.

 Freedom of the county

 In March 2014 the freedom of the county was bestowed on the Royal Regiment of Fusiliers.
 The honour was officially bestowed following a parade through Warwick on 6 June 2014.

 People

-Warwickshire is perhaps best known for being the birthplace of William Shakespeare from Stratford-upon-Avon.
-Even today, road signs at the county boundary describe Warwickshire as "Shakespeare's County".
-The county has also produced other famous figures such as Aleister Crowley (from Royal Leamington Spa), George Eliot and Ken Loach (from Nuneaton), Rupert Brooke (from Rugby), and Michael Drayton (from Hartshill).
+Warwickshire was the birthplace of William Shakespeare from Stratford-upon-Avon.
+Road signs at the county boundary describe Warwickshire as "Shakespeare's County".
+The county has produced figures such as Aleister Crowley (from Leamington Spa), George Eliot and Ken Loach (from Nuneaton), Rupert Brooke (from Rugby), and Michael Drayton (from Hartshill).
 The poet Philip Larkin lived in Warwick (born in nearby Coventry).
-Folk musician Nick Drake, who recorded for Island records in the late 1960s and early 1970s, lived and died in Tanworth-in-Arden.
+Folk musician Nick Drake lived and died in Tanworth-in-Arden.
 Frank Whittle the inventor of the jet engine was born in Coventry and was closely associated with Warwickshire, growing up in Leamington Spa, and carrying out much of his work at Rugby.